-Water The EU Environmental Liability Directive (2004/35/EC) The main objectives include the application of the "polluter pays" principle for environmental liability.
-This Directive establishes a common framework for liability with a view to preventing and remedying damage to animals, plants, natural habitats and water resources, and damage affecting the land. of the Plan on these receptors are largely expected to be positive due to the water quality objectives included in Many of the measures included in the POM are aimed at reducing pollution discharges to water, in part to prevent and remedy damage to animals, plants, natural habitats and the Plan. habitats and water resources.
+The EU Environmental Liability Directive (2004/35/EC) The main objectives include the application of the "polluter pays" principle for environmental liability.
+This Directive establishes a common framework for liability with a view to preventing and remedying damage to animals, plants, natural habitats and water resources, and damage affecting the land.

+The Plan should aim to prevent or remedy damage to animals, plants and natural habitats through interaction with water resources.
+The impacts of the Plan on these receptors are largely expected to be positive due to the water quality objectives included in the Plan.

+Many of the measures included in the POM are aimed at reducing pollution discharges to water, in part to prevent and remedy damage to animals, plants, natural habitats and water resources.

 Information has been added to Table 6.3 on p.
-94 regarding the European Communities (Environmental Liability) Regulations 2008 (S.I.
+85 regarding the European Communities (Environmental Liability) Regulations 2008 (S.I.
 547 of 2008).